-Omega-3 fatty acids are the brain-boosting, cholesterol-clearing good fats (monounsaturated).
-Dr. Oz lists them as 1 of the 5 critical vitamins every woman should take, 1 of 5 daily nutrition needs and as one of the most important steps expecting mother's can take to promote their baby's healthy development.
+Omega-3 fatty acids are the brain-boosting, cholesterol-clearing good fats.
+Dr. Oz lists them as 1 of the 5 critical supplements every woman should take, 1 of 5 daily nutrition needs and as one of the most important steps expecting mother's can take to promote their baby's healthy development.
 There are 3 basic forms of omega-3:

-- Alpha-linelenic acid (ALA) found in English walnuts and vegetable oils like flaxseed, soybean and olive which the body eventually, but in small quantities, converts to DHA.
+- Alpha-linolenic acid (ALA) found in English walnuts and vegetable oils like flaxseed, soybean and olive which the body eventually, but in small quantities, converts to DHA.

 - Docosahexaenoic acid (DHA) found primarily in fish oil, this is the ultimate form of fatty acid in humans.
 Most people get far too little of this all-important fatty acid, especially since the conversion of ALA to DHA is slow and minimally yielding.
 Getting a daily dose of of DHA (600 to 1000 mg) from supplements is preferable to reap the health benefits.
 You have a choice of taking a fish oil supplement or one derived from algae or krill, a shrimp-like crustacean.

 - Eicosapentaenoic acid (EPA) is also found in fish oil, so it's absorbed if you're taking a daily dose of DHA omega-3.

 What to look for when buying fish-oil supplements: